Here's a sneak peak into our complete India packing list. Including what to pack for India in summer and winter to help you have an amazing trip!

 When people sort out what to pack when travelling to India, they rarely give enough thought to how they’re actually going to get the best value for money when there.

-Well, a key part of packing for India should include which travel cards you decide to take with you.
+Well, a key part of packing for any trip should include which travel cards you decide to take with you.

 It’s also important to make sure that you have enough travel cards so that, just in case you lose one or have something stolen, then you have backups.